kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

         def is_completed(self, activation):
             retun activation.process.completed

-At runtime each node represented as a task :doc:`activation
+At runtime each node is represented as a task :doc:`activation
 <viewflow_core_activation>` instance.
 Activation instance is
 responsible for precondition check, task and process state transition management, and next tasks instantiation.
 Each flow node could have